 Before you proceed, make sure you backup all your data.
 This process will wipe all the data from your device except for the internal storage.
 Hence, a full backup or nandroid backup is recommended.
 Also backup all your internal storage files just in case anything goes wrong.
 Take a nandroid backup from the custom recovery before flashing the ROM.

-How to Update Galaxy Note 4 To Android 6.0 Marshmallow
+Update Galaxy Note 4 to Android 6.0 Marshmallow

 - Download the Marshmallow ROM of your choice from the download section.